-Father’s Day is just around the corner, and with Phase 2 of Louisiana’s reopening plan underway, more families are celebrating Dad by getting outside and enjoying the sunshine, whether it’s biking through the park or boating on the river.
+The official start of summer is just a few weeks away, and many New Orleans families are celebrating by getting outside and enjoying the sunshine.
+Whether it’s biking through the park or boating on the river, Louisiana offers plenty of fun outdoor activities.
 But as temperatures and humidity begin to rise, so too does the risk of suffering from heatstroke and other heat-related illnesses.

 According to the Centers for Disease Control and Prevention (CDC), an average of 618 people in America are killed every year by extreme heat.
 Sunburns, heat exhaustion, and heatstroke are serious issues that can affect anyone.

 For this reason, heatstroke prevention in Louisiana is everyone’s responsibility.
-No one is immune to suffering from heat-related illnesses—children, adults, and the elderly should all take the following steps to stay cool.
+No one is immune to suffering from heat-related illnesses—children, adults, and the elderly should all follow these simple tips to stay healthy this summer.

 If you’re not acclimated to high humidity and summer temps, you’re more susceptible to heat illness.
-Even those who have spent their whole lives in Louisiana can be caught off guard as the summer months approach.
-Give yourself time to get used to the heat in phases.
-Maybe you’ll start by spending 15 minutes in the heat a few days a week until you’re comfortable, and then bump it up to 25-30 minutes.
+Even Louisiana natives can be caught off guard during the hottest months of the year.
+Give yourself time to get used to the increasing heat in phases.
+Maybe you’ll start by spending 15 minutes in the heat a few days a week until you’re comfortable, and then bump it up to 25 to 30 minutes.
 Listen to your body and don’t overdo it!